Christian meditation group

 Our meetings open with a recording by Father Laurence or other meditator, followed by 25 minutes of silent meditation.
 We finish with a short time of reflection together, around 8.30pm.

 The Christian Meditation Group meets fortnightly from 7.30pm-8.45pm on a Monday evening.
-The venue has changed once again; the group now meets at the home of Martin Townshend (contact available through the Church Office).
+The group meets at the home of a member.
 We are part of a network of groups meeting under the umbrella of The World Community for Christian Meditation, which provides resources and arranges workshops and retreats.

 If you feel drawn to this kind of contemplative prayer and would value the support of a group to share your pilgrimage, please do join us.